-She writes a monthly column, Women to Women, for The Cherokee Scout.
-She is a Licensed Clinical Mental Health Counselor and an organic blueberry farmer.
+She writes a monthly column, Woman to Woman, for Murphy’s weekly newspaper, The Cherokee Scout.
+She is a Certified Clinical Mental Health Counselor in private practice in Murphy, NC, and an organic blueberry farmer.

 Lira was always alert,